-See "Dosage/Administration" regarding instructions for use in children and adolescents.
+See "Dosage/Administration" for instructions for use in children and adolescents and "Pharmacokinetics" for the results of modelling and simulation studies in paediatric patients.

 Pharmacokinetics

 The pharmacokinetics of caplacizumab were investigated in healthy study participants after single intravenous infusions as well as after single and repeated subcutaneous injections.
 The pharmacokinetics in patients with aTTP were investigated after single intravenous and repeated subcutaneous injections.